QDucasse/lectern/README.md

 ### 1973 - Bell, Threaded Code
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+---

 ### 1974 - Popek, Formal Requirements for Virtualizable Third Generation Architectures
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+---

 ### 1975 - Dewar, Indirect Threaded Code
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+---

 ### 1983 - Krasner, Smalltalk-80 Bits of History Words of Advice
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+---

 ### 1984 - Deutsch, Efficient Implementation of the SmallTalk-80 System
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+---

-### 1984 - Ungar, Generation Scavenging-A non-disruptive High Performance Storage Reclamation Algorithm
+### 1984 - Ungar, Generation Scavenging A non-disruptive High Performance Storage Reclamation Algorithm
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+---

 ### 1986 - Samples, SOAR Smalltalk Without Bytecodes
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+---

 ### 1986 - Ungar, The Design and Evaluation of a High Performance Smalltalk System
 <!-- Please prefix the notes with the date as in [22/12/2020] -->

+---

 ### 1987 - Bush, Compiling Smalltalk-80 to a RISC